Consumer Cellular vs. Verizon

 Website

-Consumer Cellular’s plan prices start at $20 per month, and you can purchase up to three phone lines online at Consumer Cellular’s website.
-If you need four lines, you’ll need to give them a call.
+Consumer Cellular's plan prices start at $20 per month for 1GB of data, plus unlimited talk and text.
+You can purchase up to three phone lines online at Consumer Cellular's website.
 Each additional line costs $15 a month.
+You can choose a plan with a monthly allotment of data or an unlimited plan.
+Older adults can get a discounted unlimited plan for just $35 per month.

 Did You Know?

 Did You Know?
-The percentage of adults age 65 and older who use a cell phone has doubled since 2015.1
+As of early 2024, 95 percent of adults aged 65 and older use a cell phone, a significant increase from just 78 percent in 2015.1

 Perks